Assistant Project Manager

 Conduct tests to ensure that the equipment is fu...read more

-Q11.
-What was safety standards used in natural gas distribution
+Q. What safety standards were used in natural gas distribution?

 Safety standards for natural gas distribution include regulations from federal and state agencies, industry standards, and best practices.